-Stunned, speechless they stared at the photo.
-Myrtle gasped and picked it up with trembling hand.
+Stunned speechless, they stared at the photo.
+Myrtle gasped and picked it up with a trembling hand.
 One glance and she knew, “Mary!
 It’s our Mary, isn‘t it?”

 “But Mary,” said Henry, watching her hold the photo lovingly in her hand.
-“If this is your photo, you don’t have look further.
-Don’t you see, Mary, you’re - - - ,”
+“If this is your photo, you don’t have to keep looking!
+Don’t you see, Mary, this is the place you’re - - - ,”

 Michael having offered to tuck the tired young’uns into bed, now stood behind Mary, an unreadable expression on his face as he looked from his father to her.